prachiknaik/violent_protest_and_policy_change/README.md

 # violent_protest_and_policy_change
 This is an attempt to replicate Ryan Enos's paper: "Can Violent Protest Change Local Policy Support?
 Evidence from the Aftermath of the 1992 Los Angeles Riot."

+The abstract for the paper reads as follows: "Violent protests are dramatic political events, yet we know little about the effect of these events on political behavior.
+While scholars typically treat violent protests as deliberate acts undertaken in pursuit of specific goals, due to a lack of appropriate data and difficulty in causal identification, there is scant evidence of whether riots can actually increase support for these goals.
+Using geocoded data, we analyze measures of policy support before and after the 1992 Los Angeles riot -- one of the most high-profile events of political violence in recent American history -- which occurred just prior to an election.
+Contrary to some expectations from the academic literature and the popular press, we find that the riot caused a marked liberal shift in policy support at the polls.
+Investigating the sources of this shift, we find that it was likely the result of increased mobilization of both African American and white voters.
+Remarkably, this mobilization endures over a decade later."

+The datasets and supporting materials were gathered from dataverse.harvard.edu and http://ryandenos.com/papers